safqore/premiere-suites-ai-platform/docs/DOCUMENTATION_INDEX.md

 # Documentation Index

-This directory contains all project documentation organized by category.
+This directory contains all project documentation organized by category for the Premiere Suites AI Platform.

 ## 📋 Project Documentation